ayshahrah/seg/index.md

 ### Interpersonal Skills

 Technical skills are not enough for a professional software engineer!
 In today working environments, soft skills are imperative and not less important than technical skills.
-Furthermore, developing business and establishing your own tech start-up need additional skill-set in entrepreneurship.
+Furthermore, developing business and establishing a tech start-up need an additional skill-set in entrepreneurship.

 - [Soft Skills](ss.md)
 - [Entrepreneurship Skills](es.md)